mwyvr/hugo-smorg/README.md

 # hugo-smorg

-Responsive, minimalistic [Hugo](https://gohugo.io/) theme suitable for an individual or small organization.
+Created on March 1, 2018 this mobile-first, responsive, reasonably minimalistic [Hugo](https://gohugo.io/) theme suitable for an individual or small organization to adapt as need be.

-**Note**: May 2, 2018 - This is a work in progress; in the next day or so for a minimally working theme will be checked in; once functional I'll be adding capabilities over time.
+This theme will keep pace with current Hugo features.

 ## Motivation

-I've started this project to document how to use and customize Hugo as much for my own benefit, as well as provide a relatively easy to work with base to use as is or extend for new projects.
-This theme will keep pace with current Hugo features.
+I started this project to document how to use and customize Hugo as much for my own benefit as for anyone else, and I wanted to produce something that could be easily adapted (fonts, colours) or be extended.

 ## Features

-TODO: Complete feature list

-Minimal design backed by capable CSS framework makes this easy to alter for your site.
+Hugo-smorg is buzzword compliant and more:

+* Mobile first (thanks [Builma][]!)
+* Easy to apply a new colour "swatch" with [Bulmaswatch][]
+* Minimalistic in nature, easily made more, or less, complicated
-Outputs Atom syndication format with option to disable RSS; [details here](https://github.com/comfusion/after-dark/issues/32#issuecomment-312515542).
+* Produces Atom syndication format with option to disable RSS; [details here](https://github.com/comfusion/after-dark/issues/32#issuecomment-312515542).
+* An ongoing work in progress, I'm using it as a base for other projects and am motivated to keep this theme up with current Hugo features.

 ## Installation

 TODO: Complete installation note

+Quick start: Read this README plus the README in `exampleSite`.

 ### Adapting Hugo